Terms and Conditions FlightLife Kruger

 Art.
 9 Retention of title

 Until full payment of the purchase price, all goods remain the property of FlightLife.
 FlightLife is entitled at any time to register a reservation of title for products delivered to the buyer.
 The buyer is obliged to assist in the registration, if necessary.
-In particular, the buyer agrees and agrees that FlightLife can register unilaterally with the relevant retention of title register and also after delivery.
+In particular, the buyer agrees and agrees that FlightLife can register with the relevant retention of title register unilaterally and also after completion of the delivery.

 Art.
 10 Warranty

 In principle, the warranties of the manufacturers of the individual products always apply.
-For deliveries of goods ex warehouse Dulliken FlightLife a warranty of 2 years (for production failures) from the date of sale to the end consumer, but at the latest 36 months from the date of purchase at FlightLife.
+Deliveries of goods from Dulliken FlightLife are warranted for a period of 2 years from the date of sale to end consumers, but no longer than 36 months from the date of receipt by FlightLife.
 A warranty claim must always be confirmed by means of a copy of the invoice.

 Repair shipments must always be made to the repair center designated by the individual manufacturer, and not to FlightLife.
 An overview of the respective repair locations is provided by FlightLife in a suitable form.

 The liability of FlightLife and its employees is excluded.
 This exclusion does not apply if intentional or grossly negligent action is involved or if the violation of essential contractual obligations is involved.